 The case involved the arrest of detainees under the Internal Security Act of 1950, also known as the McCarran Act, for membership in or ties to the Communist Party of the United States.
 The Court’s 5-4 decision upheld the detention of all but one of the aliens.

-Majority opinion viewed alien residency subject to government discretion
+Court said alien residency was subject to government discretion

 In the opinion for the Court, Justice Stanley F. Reed portrayed residence of aliens in the United States as a privilege rather than a right and stated that the government had not abused its discretion in this case.